veit/python-basics-tutorial/docs/test/mock.rst

     @pytest.fixture()
     def mock_itemsdb():
-        with mock.patch.object(items"ItemsDB", autospec=True) as MockItemsDB:
+        with mock.patch.object(items, "ItemsDB") as MockItemsDB:
             yield MockItemsDB.return_value

 Usually, this protection is always built in with ``autospec``.
 The only exception